 An average pregnancy lasts 40 weeks while the actual gestation period in humans is about 38 weeks.
-This is why a baby born any time after 38 weeks is considered a full-term baby.
-The due date is usually calculated by one of different methods such as LMP, Naegele’s rule, or the pregnancy wheel.
+This is why a baby born any time after 37 weeks is considered a full-term baby.
+The due date is usually calculated by one of the different methods such as LMP, Naegele’s rule, or the pregnancy wheel.
 All these methods help arrive at an estimated date and only about 5% of women actually give birth on their due date.
 Let’s take a look at due date calculations in depth.

-What is Pregnancy Due Date?
+What Is Pregnancy Due Date?

 The date when your child is expected to be born is known as the pregnancy due date.
 This is usually about 40 weeks from the first day of your last menstrual period.
 But if you know the exact date of conception then your due date will be 38 weeks from that day.

 The due date might be revised by your doctor during the course of your pregnancy depending on the growth of the child or for other reasons.
 A due date helps your doctor decide when to prescribe various prenatal tests, estimate the growth of the foetus, and take a call on whether any intervention is required if you are overdue.

 Every doctor has his or her own preferred method of arriving at the pregnancy due date.
 You may come across a variety of due date calculators and tools online.
 However, the three most popular methods in use are: